Swiss sneaker maker plunges 14% on weak guidance, slower than expected 2026 growth

 Why This Matters

-The recent 14% plunge in On's stock price is a significant development in the business world, particularly for investors and analysts tracking the Swiss sneaker maker's progress towards its ambitious 2026 growth targets.
+The recent 14% plunge in On's stock price highlights concerns over the Swiss sneaker maker's ability to meet its ambitious 2026 growth targets, sparking worries about the company's premium brand strategy.

 Coverage Snapshot